Klemmbaustein/DSharp/docs/syntax.md

     As an example: The string `$"1 + 1 = {1 + 1}"` evaluates to `1 + 1 = 2` at runtime.
   - #### Boolean literals
     Either `true` or `false`, evaluate to their `bool` type equivalents.
+  - #### Function references
+    Writing just the name of a function will be interpreted as a function reference.
 - ### Variables
   A variable expression reads the value of a variable that was earlier defined with a [variable definition statement](#variable-definition-statements-type-name-or-type-name-value).
   The expression will have the same type as the one the variable has been declared as.

+- ### Function calls

+  A function call follows the form `[name] ([arguments])`, where [name] is the name of a function and [arguments] is a comma-separated list of argument expressions, where the number of expressions given to the function must match the number of arguments the function has and each expression must be convertible to the matching argument's type defined in the function.

 - ### Operators
+  Operators chain together or modify expressions.
+The behavior of an operator changes depending on which types the operator is being used with.
+There are two kinds of operators:
+  - #### Unary
+    Unary operators only operate on a single expression, and are written before the expression.
+    Unary operators are:
+    - `not` operator - returns the opposite value of a Boolean.
+Other standard types do not use it.

+    - `*` (dereference) operator - Performs a null check a nullable type, then converts it to it's non nullable version.

+    - `-` (unary minus) operator - Converts a number to the negative value of itself.
+      As an example, `-(5)` is equal to `-5` (the literal version)
+  - #### Ternary
+    Ternary operators operate on two expressions.
+The operator goes between these 2 expressions, for example `1 + 2` contains the two expressions `1` and `2`, and the `+` operator combines these two expressions.
+    - `+`, `-`, `*`, `/`, `%` (add, subtract, multiply, divide, modulo) - Apply their respective
+      mathematical operations to the value.
+    - `and`, `or` logical operators - performs these logical operators

+### Discardable expressions

+An expression is discardable if it doesn't have any resulting type (such as functions returning no type) or if it is a function or variable marked with the `[system::Discard]` attribute.

 ## Classes

 A class in D# has the form